ninjamar/safe-result/README.md

 Key features:

 - Type-safe result handling with generics support
-- Decorator for automatically wrapping function returns in Result objects
+- Decorators for automatically wrapping function returns in Result objects
 - Support for both synchronous and asynchronous functions
 - Built-in traceback capture for errors